 Impulsivity can lead to accidents, like knocking over objects or banging into people.
 Children with ADHD may also do risky things without stopping to think about the consequences.
 For instance, they may climb and put themselves in danger.

 Many of these symptoms happen from time to time in all youngsters.
 But in children with the disorder they happen a lot -- at home and school, or when visiting with friends.
 They also mess with the child's ability to function like other children who are the same age or developmental level.

-- Not typical for the person’s age.
+- Is not typical for the person’s age.
 (Most children can behave in those ways at some point or another, though.)